Morpho-lang/morpho-zeromq/help/zeromq.md

 [version]: # (0.6)

 # ZeroMQ
-[tagzeromq]: # (zeromq)
+[tagZeroMQ]: # (ZeroMQ)

-The `zeromq` extension provides support for distributed computing through the `ZeroMQ` library.
-To use it,
+The `ZeroMQ` extension provides support for distributed computing through the `ZeroMQ` library.
+The API provided is designed to be high-level and follows the `czmq` patterns.
+To use the `ZeroMQ` extension import it,

     import zeromq

 [showsubtopics]: # (subtopics)

 ## Request-Reply
-[tagzeromqrequest]: # (zeromqrequest)
+[tagZMQrequest]: # (ZMQrequest)
-[tagzeromqreply]: # (zeromqreply)
+[tagZMQreply]: # (ZMQreply)
 [tagrequest]: # (request)
 [tagreply]: # (reply)

 The Request/Reply message exchange pattern implements a remote procedure call.
-It involves a client, who creates a `ZeroMQRequest` object, and a server, who creates a `ZeroMQReply` object.
+It involves a client, who creates a `ZMQRequest` object, and a server, who creates a `ZMQReply` object.
 The client sends a message to the server, which receives and processes the request and returns a message in response.
 This sequence of request/reply continues as long as necessary, but in strict order.
 Messages sent out of order are ignored.

 Minimal client and server communicating via interprocess communication:

-    var req = ZeroMQRequest("inproc://endpoint")
+    var req = ZMQRequest("inproc://endpoint")
-    var rep = ZeroMQReply("inproc://endpoint")
+    var rep = ZMQReply("inproc://endpoint")

     req.send("Hello")
     print rep.receive()